TheMightyAmondee/CustomTokens/README.md

   - If you have completed "Initiation" and entered the Adventurer's Guild, add 16
   - If you have completed the first part of "The Mysterious Mr. Qi" (battery pack in tunnel), add 2
   - If you have given the ornate necklace to Abigail, add 128
-  - If you have given the ornate necklace to Abigail, add 129
+  - If you have given the ornate necklace to Caroline, add 129
   - If you have finished "The Pirate's Wife", add 130

 ### Config: